Before You Leave

 Brazilians, and particularly the population of Rio (“Cariocas”), tend to be quite friendly.
 Physical touching – even a hug or a light kiss to the cheek is not uncommon, depending on the context, even among people who have just met.
 Use your judgment, but understand that such physical contact may be considered culturally appropriate and not offensive.

 Recently the last wagon of each subway has been marked women-only with a pink window sticker, in order to avoid potential harassment in crowded trains (women only policy for the subway is valid only in the rush hour).
 Subway police will ask men during these times not to board the women-only cars.

-Students who arrive at the international airport (known alternately as Tom Jobim International Airport or Galeão – the airport code is GIG) on Saturday, June 18 or Saturday, July 2, between the hours of 6 am -12 pm (the times during which most international flights arrive) will be met by a program representative and taken together to the Edifício Jucati.
-(If the student’s flight is scheduled to arrive during, but delayed beyond that time, someone will still meet the student.)
+Students are advised to arrive at the international airport (known alternately as Tom Jobim International Airport or Galeão – the airport code is GIG) on Sunday, June 4 or Saturday, June 3, between the hours of 6 am -12 pm (the times during which most international flights arrive).

 As a general rule, buses stop only when you hail them, by extending your arm.
 If you don't hail and there are no passengers waiting to get off, the bus simply won't stop.
 The same can be said if you are on the bus wanting to get off at a particular stop.
 You should know the name of the place or area that you are going, or inquire to the employee operating the roulette, so you can signal to the driver that you want to get off, or he may not stop!
 There are no schedules, but with buses run rather frequently, usually less than 15 minutes between buses normally.